pinheiro-vitor/DUagreste/README.md

 <br>

 ### About me
-- 🧐 I'm currently looking for experience.
+- 🧐 I'm currently working with PHP (Laravel).
-- 🌱 I’m currently learning a culture DevOps, Cloud and PHP.
+- 🌱 Learning more about culture DevOps, Cloud and infrastructure.
-- 🙏🏼 Dream of having the first job in the tech career.
+- 🙏🏼 I dream of growing in my tech career and working abroad.
-- 💬 Ask me about anything, i'm kind, i swear.
+- 💬 Always trying to improve myself.
-- 👾 Hobbies: watch series, animes, movies and read fiction.
+- 👾 A technology enthusiast, gamer and geek.

 <br/>